scipy-conference/scipy-conference/manual/mailings/plotting_contest_announcement.rst

 SciPy John Hunter Excellence in Plotting Contest
 ================================================

-In memory of John Hunter, we are pleased to announce the Second Annual SciPy John Hunter Excellence in Plotting Competition.
+In memory of John Hunter, we are pleased to announce the Third Annual SciPy John Hunter Excellence in Plotting Competition.
 This open competition aims to highlight the importance of quality plotting to scientific progress and showcase the capabilities of the current